kb-dk/access-digital-objects/README.md

 types.
 However, when it was released we intentionally never gave the service a brand name.

-The COP metadata is accessed from two front ends
+The metadata and objects in COP are accessible from two front ends

 + [Digital Editions](http://www.kb.dk/editions/any/2009/jul/editions/en/)
 + Aerial Photography Collection, [Danmark set fra Luften](http://www.kb.dk/danmarksetfraluften/) (DFSL)

+It is only the backend which is common, though.
+The DFSL has its own frontend, the rest comes through another.

 The both services use the same web services, but DFSL has some geographical extensions in order to run its map based interface.
 We